nationalarchives/dr2-ingest/python/lambdas/pause-preservica-activity/README.md

 If `pause` is True

+* Disable the rotation for all secrets
+* Disable the entity event schedule
 * Send a message to Slack to say that Preservica activity is being paused
-* Disable the rotation for the all secrets.
-* Disable the entity event schedule

 If `pause` is False

-* Send a message to Slack to say that Preservica activity has been resumed
 * Enable rotation for all secrets
 * Enable the entity event schedule
+* Send a message to Slack to say that Preservica activity has been resumed

 If `source` is `aws.events`